ModeShape/quickstart/README.md

 To create a zip distribution with all the quickstarts, run the following Maven command:

-        mvn clean install -Pdist
+        mvn clean verify -Pdist

-The output will be placed in the [dist/target](dist/target) folder.
+The output will be placed in the [target](target) folder.

 The ModeShape project
 ---------------------